-Possession Of Paraphernalia In Los Angeles County – Health & Safety Code Section 11364
+Possession Of Paraphernalia – California Health & Safety Code Section 11364

-What Strategies Can You Use When it Comes To A Possession of Paraphernalia Case in Los Angeles County?
+Strategies To Use A Possession of Paraphernalia Case

 If you have a defense, obviously that’s the best strategy that can be used and having a good criminal defense attorney who can execute that defense is crucial.
 When I sit down with people and we talk about what happened, obviously I encourage them to be honest and give me all the facts and details so that I am in a position to then talk to them about what is realistic in their case.
 What can we hope to achieve?
 What motions can we file?
 What arguments can we make?

 One of the biggest things the prosecutors are looking at is whether they can even prove that the paraphernalia that the person has is illegal.
 Maybe it has some legal or innocent purpose – and that’s where a great defense attorney comes in to make the arguments for you.

 If you have no criminal record that would obviously be something that would be in your favor.
 If no drugs were found in conjunction with the possession of the paraphernalia, then you have a strong argument that no harm/no foul.
 You really shouldn’t be charged with a crime.
 So, what I have you do is you come in.
 You lay out all the details.

 I tell you exactly what you could do to help me best defend you.
 I give you an idea of kind of what you’re looking at once I hear all the facts and details related to your case, and then we set about the plan to get you the best resolution, get you out of the criminal justice system as fast of possible and get your possession of paraphernalia dealt with in the right way so it doesn’t haunt you the rest of your life.

 For more information on Possession Of Paraphernalia In California, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (213) 374-3952 today.